apache/flink/docs/setup/aws.md

 If you you have configured everything properly, but get a `Bad Request` Exception **and** your S3 bucket is located in region `eu-central-1`, you might be running an S3 client, which does not support [Amazon's signature version 4](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).

-Currently, this includes all Hadoop versions up to 2.7.2, which depend on `JetS3t 0.9.0` instead of a version [>= 0.9.4](http://www.jets3t.org/RELEASE_NOTES.html).
+Currently, this includes all Hadoop versions up to 2.7.2 running `NativeS3FileSystem`, which depend on `JetS3t 0.9.0` instead of a version [>= 0.9.4](http://www.jets3t.org/RELEASE_NOTES.html).

 The only workaround is to change the bucket region.